 Grazing management is key to restoring the Mid/Shortgrass Prairie Community (1.1).
 Sustainable grazing keeps pressure off target grass species and allows enough fine fuel to build up and support prescribed burns.
-In this phase fire is an effective tool that can be used to suppress woody plants and promote the grass and forb community.
-A prescribed burn plan with the goal of suppressing brush in the grassland state should initially be designed to have burns every three to five years.
+In this phase, fire is an effective tool that can be used to suppress woody plants and promote the grass and forb community.
+A prescribed burn plan with the goal of suppressing brush in the Grassland State should initially be designed to have burns every three to five years.
 In some cases, burning may not be feasible because of weather conditions or ranch management issues.
-Currently, prescribed burns may also have unintended results like increased buffelgrass (Pennisetum ciliare) and Kleberg bluestem (Dichanthium annulatum), and tanglehead (Heteropogon contortus).
-In these cases, mechanical brush control practices that remove the rootcrown of re-sprouting species or herbicide that can kill target species without ground disturbance are also effective.
-An integrated brush management plan which utilizes fire in combination with mechanical and chemical treatments can be very effective in suppressing brush encroachment.
+Currently, prescribed burns may also have unintended results such as the increase of species like buffelgrass (Pennisetum ciliare) and Kleberg bluestem (Dichanthium annulatum).
+In these cases, mechanical brush control practices that remove the rootcrown of re-sprouting species or herbicide that can kill target species without ground disturbance are effective.
+An integrated brush management plan which utilizes fire in combination with mechanical and chemical treatments can suppress brush encroachment.